LukasWoodtli/WebPage/content/pages/projects.md

 ## Gardena Digital Hub

 I'm working with the IoT platform team on connected Embedded devices.
-They include a Gateway that runs a custom Linux distribution and edge devices running firmware written in C using the Zephyr OS.

-My main tasks include the maintenance of our custom Linux distribution, development of services running on the Gateway and providing platform functionality on the Zephyr end devices.
+This includes the development and maintenance of services that run on a gateway as well as the implementation of a custom Linux distribution for that gateway.
+Moreover we implement basic functionality for the firmware running on the edge devices.

-Moreover, I ensure product quality with automated software and hardware tests, code analysis and continuous integration.
+I also ensure product quality with automated software and hardware tests, code analysis and continuous integration.

 The used programming languages include C, Rust and Python.
 We use Yocto and Zephyr as our Operating Systems.
-The communication protocols include CoAP, MQTT and LwM2M.
+And the communication protocols include CoAP, MQTT and LwM2M.

 [www.gardena.com](https://www.gardena.com/)